tommasobaiocchi/imdb-graph-analysis/README.md

 This project implements a social network analysis of the IMDb dataset.
 Actors are represented as nodes in a graph, and an undirected edge is created between two actors if they have appeared in the same movie.

-The project demonstrates the use of **graph data structures and algorithms** applied to real-world data.
+The project demonstrates the use of graph data structures and algorithms applied to real-world data.

 ---

 ## Features

-- Construction of an actor collaboration graph from IMDb datasets.
+- Construction of an actor collaboration graph from IMDb datasets
-- Graph representation using adjacency lists for memory efficiency.
+- Graph representation using adjacency lists for memory efficiency
 - Implementation of centrality measures:
-  - Degree Centrality
+  - Degree centrality
-  - Betweenness Centrality (Brandes algorithm with sampling)
+  - Betweenness centrality (Brandes algorithm with sampling)
-  - Closeness Centrality
+  - Closeness centrality
 - Shortest path search between two actors (Six Degrees of Separation).
 ---